munichpavel/risk-analytics-2017/README.md

 * Lecture 4:
 https://github.com/munichpavel/risk_analytics/blob/master/notebooks/bitcoin_link_prediction_examples_problems.ipynb

-The number of points each problem brings is equal to $$2^{number of stars of the problem}$$.
+The number of points each problem brings is equal to $2^3$, $2^{number of stars of the problem}$.
 For a grade of 8 you have to get at least 6 points, for grade 9 at least 7 points and for 10 at least 8 points.
 You have to solve one problem from each of the four sets of problems unless you solved one of the problems with three stars.

 ## Comments about code